troygilman/gong-wiki/content/getting-started/tutorial.md

 }
 ```

-Now, When the user clicks the button and the request is sent to the server, the `Action` will respond to the request with the HTML text "Hello Universe".
-Finally, the client will take the HTML from the response and swap it in for the `Target`'s inner HTML content.
+Now when the user clicks the button, the server responds with "Hello Universe", and the client swaps this content into the `Target` element.

-There you go!
-Now you know the basics of building reactive web apps with Gong.
-Using this simple pattern, you can build some pretty amazing things.
+This completes the basics of building reactive web apps with Gong.
+Using this pattern of Components, Routes, Forms, and Targets, you can create dynamic, interactive web applications.